tart-telescope/tart_website/docs/blog/2024-05-09-tart-install-mauritius/index.md

 ![TART Array Assembly](udm/tart_udm.jpg)

-This image was made using the instructions [here](/docs/basics/making-images).
+This image was made using [these instructions](/docs/basics/making-images#using-command-line-tools-recommended).